-It was when I was hiking along the North Devon coast on my own, in the rain, in voluminous waterproof trousers, that I started to question whether this weight loss boot camp was worth its hefty price tag.
-I was halfway through a week at NuBeginnings, the self-styled ‘boutique boot camp’ which promises to help you shed pounds.
+It was when I was hiking along the North Devon coast in the rain that I started to question whether my plan to go on a boot camp to lose weight was worth its hefty price tag.
+Would I actually lose weight on a boot camp?
+I was halfway through a week at NuBeginnings, a self-styled ‘boutique boot camp’ which promises to help you shed pounds.
 Apparently no-one has ever failed to lose weight during their stay.
 This was a powerful incentive to keep on marching through the mist after my personal trainer who had disappeared in the mist over the next hill, but it did come at a price.

 For the same outlay, you could get a week in a luxury resort in St Lucia or gym membership for a year – plus your very own personal trainer.
 So, was my wet week in Devon worth it?